 Dadaji, an elderly man from the neighbouring village Markhora, can only take baby steps now and becomes exceedingly annoyed when he is approached like a child.
 He still has to work as a cook and gardener to sustain himself and his wife.
 His sons?
 In Punjab and Delhi.

-Someone from Garhwal once told me, ‘Tourists love it here so much, but we feel stuck here.’
+Someone from the Garhwal district once told me, ‘Tourists love it here so much, but we feel stuck here.’
 Seth bhaiyaa said one evening around the bonfire, ‘If I had land, I would live in the plains, with people all around.’
 And I, an onlooker of city life, have been clamouring within myself with ‘I want to be in a village’ for a long time.

 It’s interesting how uncertain people are by default and how easily they suppress that uncertainty.
 We are wanderers, but we choose not to be.